Explainable prediction of Qcodes for NOTAMs using column generation: Computational Results

 \subsection{Practical Impact}

-We saw that the basic machine learning algorithms do not achieve very high accuracy on NOTAM classification, while more and more sophisticated ones can.
-Indeed, Thales reported that they could get 93.9\% accuracy using BERT \citep{bert19}, a more advanced machine learning algorithm for text classification and a lot more data (about 100,000 examples).
-The column generation algorithm is not able to match that accuracy result, but it provides an explanation for every NOTAM classification.
+The column generation algorithm is not able to match \kp{the BERT} accuracy result, but it provides an explanation for every NOTAM classification.
 One of the major issues is, however, the scalability of the algorithm.
 We note that some of the algorithms for Boolean decision rule generation that are based on heuristics \citep[for example, RIPPER from][]{cohen1995fast} require less training time.
 An interesting venue for future development is to use such methods to generate the starting columns for the MP \eqref{origmodel}.

 From an operational perspective, it is crucial for Thales to capture explanations for NOTAM classification, as explanations do contain information essential to personnel concerned with flight operations.
 Prior to the current work, this was not accessible in any way, while communicating explanations of NOTAM classification is now possible, and useful for validating NOTAM categories.
 The loss in accuracy has been strongly balanced by the explanation, which in turn is used for validation, providing very useful insight for human to trust the classification results, and strongly support flight operation.